-- 1. Participants may only have one poster advance to the Iowa State Fair. - 2.
+- Only one (1) poster per 4-H member may be entered.
+Limit of two posters per county. - 2.
 4-Her's who have completed 5th grade -12th grade are eligible to advance to the Iowa State Fair. - All posters must be designed on or affixed to standard poster board or foam core board.
+The

-The size minimum is 14" x 20" or maximum of 15" x 22". - 4.
+- size minimum is 14" x 20" or maximum of 15" x 22". - 4.
 Posters may be vertical or horizontal.
-Posters may be any medium: watercolor, ink, crayon, acrylic, charcoal, oils, or collage.

-- 5. Posters cannot be 3-dimensional.
+Posters may be any medium: watercolor, ink, crayon, acrylic, charcoal, oils, or collage. - 5.
+Posters cannot be 3-dimensional.
 Materials used to make the poster may not extend more than 1/8 inch above the poster or foam core board. - 6.
-Each poster must have the completed Poster Exhibit Entry Form attached to the back. - Posters cannot use copyrighted material or exact copies of other promotional designs, such as the lowa 4-H Youth Conference theme logo. - 8.
+Each poster must have the completed Poster Exhibit Entry Form attached to the back. - 7.
+Posters cannot use copyrighted material or exact copies of other promotional designs, such as the lowa 4-H Youth Conference theme logo. - 8.
 4-Her's may include the 4-H Clover in the poster.